Lattice QCD study of the $K^*(892)$ resonance at the physical point: Phase shifts determination

 The small magnitude of the variation of $m_K$, compared with that of $m_\pi$, leads to a strong correlation between the fit parameters $b^{r/i}_0$ and $b^{r/i}_2$.
 Consequently, the extrapolation results exhibit large errors compared with the data.
-To reduce the final errors, ensembles with more different $m_K$ values are required.